Kintsugi-Finance/The-TSU-Docs/ecosystem/team-and-goals.md

 ## How can I get in touch with Kintsugi?

-Our global community managers and team members can be contacted anytime through our official [Telegram](https://t.me/kintsugifinance) and [Discord](https://discord.gg/yq8wfHd) channels.
-We should mention that generally speaking within investment communities there are some bad actors around looking to scam, phish, or maliciously target users.
+Our global community managers and team members can be contacted anytime through our official [Telegram](https://t.me/kintsugifinance) We should mention that generally speaking within investment communities there are some bad actors around looking to scam, phish, or maliciously target users.
 Please double check the validity of whoever you talk to, and remember that no one representing Kintsugi will ever ask you to provide wallet keys or recovery codes.